microsoft/vcpkg-docs/vcpkg/get_started/getting-started-msbuild.md

 ## Enable manifest mode in Visual Studio

-Navigate to **Console Application > Properties**.
+Navigate to the Project Properties pages of your project.
 Under **Configuration Properties > vcpkg**, set `Use vcpkg manifest` to `Yes`.
 MSBuild will check if this property is set before installing any dependencies from the vcpkg manifest.

-Other settings, such as [triplets](./triplet.md), will be useful when configuring your project.
+Other settings, such as [triplets](./triplet.md), are filled in with default values vcpkg detects from your project and will be useful when configuring your project.

 ## Use the zlib library

-In your `main.cpp`
+In your `main.cpp`, add:
 ```cpp
 #include <zlib.h>
 #include <iostream>